 Yes.
 According to the EPA, asbestos and black cutback mastics and glues are safe to be around as long as they are not dissolved, sanded, or disturbed.

 How do I apply PerfectPaint?

 First clean the floor using PerfectCleaner.
 Once visibly dry, apply a coat of PerfectPaint using a ⅜” NAP roller.
 Use a generous amount but be careful not to allow the material to puddle.
 After 12 hours or when dry to the touch, apply a second coat.
-Allow 24 hours afterwards to cure.
+Allow 5 days afterwards to cure.
 Dragging sharp or heavy objects before allowing to fully cured may result in scratches or damage.
 If this happens, simply touch up damaged areas with PerfectPaint.